alex-miller-0/Tor_Crawler/README.md

             if datum["email"]:
                 crawler.write_datum(datum)

-Data is pickled, as are the requests made, so if the crawler stops it can be resumed at the place it left off.
+Both response data and made requests are pickled so if the crawler stops it can be resumed at the place it left off.
 Use the following to resume a CrawlerCache:

     crawler.load_data()

-# Options
+## Options
 `TorCrawler` and `CrawlerCache` objects can be initialized with the following options.
 Note that only the `CrawlerCache` should be instantiated from your script (since it inherits from `TorCrawler`), but all of these commands can be passsed to `CrawlerCache`, which executes a super call when constructed.

 ### TorCrawler Options

     # Tor config
     socks_port: <int> (default 9050)                The port tor's socks5 protocol runs out of.
 Default is 9050 for tor
     socks_host: <str> (default 'localhost')         Your tor host.
 Default is 'localhost' for tor running locally.
     ctrl_port: <int> (default 9051)                 The port at which tor's controller can be accessed.
 Default is 9051 for tor
     ctrl_pass: <string> (default None)              (HIGHLY RECOMMENDED) The hashed password for accessing the tor controller

     # Crawler config
     n_requests: <int> (default 25)                  Number of consecutive requests that will be made between rotations
     use_tor: <bool> (default True)
     rotate_ips: <bool> (default True)               Ask client to redraw the tor circuit every n_requests
     enforce_rotate: <bool> (default True)           Require the IP change during a rotation cycle (not necessarily enforced: see below)
     enforce_limit: <int> (default 3, max 100)       Max number of times the circuit is redrawn in a rotation event if

 ### CrawlerCache Options
     base_url: [<string>, ...]
 The root page of the website you're crawling.
     success_xpath: <string>                             An xpath outlining how to crawl a response HTML page
     data_path: <string> (default "./data.pickle")       Path of the pickled data file
     req_path: <string> (default "./reqs_done.pickle")   Path of the pickled requests dump, i.e. the requests you've completed.
-    csv_path: <string> (default "./data.csv")           Path to which the CSV of the data is written